joshua-a-becker/CoordinationGame/README.md

 # CoordinationGame
-Supplementary code for "The Network Dynamics of Social"
+Supplementary code for "The Network Dynamics of Conventions"

 ## Core Code